 University of Oklahoma President David L. Boren today announced a $500 million campaign to raise private funds to support student scholarships; new residential colleges and classroom and laboratory upgrades; and endowments for faculty fellowships, universitywide initiatives and college programs.

-NORMAN — New physics and astronomy facilities are among topics to be discussed by the University of Oklahoma Board of Regents at its regular meeting Wednesday, Jan.
-28, in Lawton.
+NORMAN — Storm-hardened shelters for Couch and Walker Centers, the Cate Center #2 Renovation Project and the Native American Studies Program are among topics to be discussed by the University of Oklahoma Board of Regents at its regular meeting Tuesday, Dec.
+1, in Norman.
 Read More

 OU Study Demonstrates Interactive Engagement to Enhance Preparedness for Future Flooding